DougSalt/gpg/paper/paper.md

 The installation jar can be found at  https://gitlab.com:doug.salt/gpg.git.
 The file

-`target/scala-2.12/gpg_2.12-0.1-SNAPSHOT.jar`
+`target/scala-2.12/gpg.jar`

-shoud be copied to a file named gpg.jar.
+should be copied to a file named gpg.jar.
 This file should be placed in  the extensions directory of the NetLogo installation.
 This is normally:

 + On Mac OS X: `/Applications/NetLogo 6.0.4/extensions`